 There are two types of awards available in Massachusetts:

-The Language Opportunity Coalition (LOC) Biliteracy Pathway Awards are designed to encourage long-term language study for students PK-12 by recognizing students at different grade and language proficiency levels.
+The LOC Biliteracy Pathway Awards, overseen by the Language Opportunity Coaltion (LOC), are designed to encourage long-term language study for students PK-12 by recognizing students at different grade and language proficiency levels.
 These awards were originally developed during the Seal of Biliteracy Pilot from 2014-18, and the LOC is continuing to support them as an option in addition to the state award.

-- An Overview of the State Seal of Biliteracy and LOC Biliteracy Pathway Awards
+- Overview of the State Seal of Biliteracy and LOC Biliteracy Pathway Awards

 - Implementation resources for both the State Seal of Biliteracy and LOC Biliteracy Pathway awards:

-- SoBL Blog with news and updates about the awards
+- Blog with news and updates about the awards